UffizziCloud/uffizzi_cli/README.md

 ## Getting started with Uffizzi

-The fastest and easiest way to get started with Uffizzi is via the fully hosted version available at https://uffizzi.com, which includes free plans for small team and qualifying open-source projects.
+The fastest and easiest way to get started with Uffizzi is via the fully hosted version available at https://uffizzi.com, which includes free plans for small teams and qualifying open-source projects.

 Alternatively, you can self-host Uffizzi via the open-source repositories available here on GitHub.
 The remainder of this README is intended for users interested in self-hosting Uffizzi or for those who are just curious about how Uffizzi works.